Jagaddhatri (TV series)

-Jagaddhatri is an Indian Bengali language Romantic Thriller Drama television series that premiered on 29 August 2022 on Zee Bangla.
-The show is produced by Snehasish Chakraborty of Blues Productions and stars Ankita Mallick and Soumyadeep Mukherjee in lead roles.
+Jagaddhatri is an Indian Bengali language Romantic Thriller Drama television series that premiered from 29 August 2022 to 14 December 2025 on Zee Bangla.
+One of the longest running Bengali television soap opera, the show is produced by Snehasish Chakraborty of Blues Productions and stars Ankita Mallick and Soumyadeep Mukherjee in lead roles.

 Plot

 The story revolves around a girl named Jagaddhatri and an orphan boy, Swayambhu, who are both friends and crime-fighting officers.
 Jagaddhatri is a secret crime branch officer, but only Koushiki, Kakon and Utsav know her real real identity.
 Later, Swayambhu and Jagadhatri get married.